An adaptive hierarchical ensemble Kalman filter with reduced basis models: Adaptive hierarchical ensemble Kalman filter with reduced basis models

 As mentioned in Section \ref{sec:introduction}, a significant improvement to the Kalman update step and to the approximation properties of the EnKF has been achieved with multi-level and multi-fidelity strategies.
 Both the ML-EnKF \cite{popov21} and the MF-EnKF \cite{hoel2016} follow the steps of Algorithm \ref{alg:enkm_algorithm}, but, unlike the classical EnKF, they employ advanced Monte Carlo methods in the analysis step, enabling the use of states from multiple ensembles with different levels of accuracy.
 Furthermore, they both require a hierarchy of models to simulate, in the prediction step, the evolution of ensembles at different levels of accuracy.

-In this work, we propose to generate these models via adaptive model order reduction of the full order model \eqref{eq:high_fidelity_dynamical_model}.
+In this work, we propose to generate these models via adaptive \firstreview{reduced order modeling} of the full model \eqref{eq:high_fidelity_dynamical_model}.
 This operation is conducted dynamically, employing a limited number of costly expensive training data obtained from the full order model alongside several inexpensive data from surrogate models trained in previous steps.
 With respect to the use of training data from the full order model alone, this allows for better surrogate models that can retain information and yield more precise reconstructions.
-For the sake of simplicity, we focus on a two-level setting, and we refer to Section \ref{sec:multilevel} for a brief description of the generalization to an arbitrary number of levels.
+For the sake of simplicity, we focus on a two-level setting, and we refer to Subsection \ref{sec:multilevel} for a brief description of the generalization to an arbitrary number of levels.

-In the two-level setup, three ensembles are employed: the {\it{principal}} ensemble $E^P_{k \vert r}$, the {\it{ancillary}} ensemble $E^A_{k \vert r}$, and the {\it{control}} ensemble $E^C_{k \vert r}$, according to the notation introduced in \cite{popov21}.
+In the two-level setup, three ensembles are employed: the {\it{principal}} ensemble $E^P_{k\vert r}$, the {\it{ancillary}} ensemble $E^A_{k\vert r}$, and the {\it{control}} ensemble $E^C_{k\vert r}$, according to the notation introduced in \cite{popov21}.
 These ensembles have size $N_P, N_A, N_C \in \mathbb{N}^+$, respectively, with the principal and control ensembles, strongly correlated, of identical size, $N_P = N_C$.
 At the $k$th assimilation time, the principal ensemble comprises states in $\mathcal{V}$, while the other two ensembles exclusively contain states in $\mathcal{V}_\varepsilon^k$.
-In contrast, during the initialization, all ensemble states are sampled in $\mathcal{V}$, with the principal and ancillary ensembles being sampled independently, i.e., $E^P_{0 \vert -1} \perp E^A_{0 \vert -1}$, and the principal and the control ensembles being identical, i.e., $E^P_{0 \vert -1} = E^C_{0 \vert -1}$.
+In contrast, during the initialization, all ensemble states are sampled in $\mathcal{V}$, with the principal and ancillary ensembles being sampled independently, i.e., $E^P_{0\vert -1} \perp E^A_{0\vert -1}$, and the principal and the control ensembles being identical, i.e., $E^P_{0\vert -1} = E^C_{0\vert -1}$.

-In the next sections we describe the analysis step of the ML-EnKF Section (\ref{section:analysis_ML-EnKF}) and of the MF-EnKF (Section \ref{section:analysis_MF-EnKF}), while in Section \ref{sec:the_prediction_step_of_the_MLEnKF} we propose a novel strategy for the prediction step.
+In the next sections we describe the analysis step of the ML-EnKF (Subsection \ref{section:analysis_ML-EnKF}) and of the MF-EnKF (Subsection \ref{section:analysis_MF-EnKF}), while in Subsection \ref{sec:the_prediction_step_of_the_MLEnKF} we propose a novel strategy for the prediction step.